samardzicnenad/S-99/README.md

 Note:
   The solutions have been conceptualized to work with a generic type list.
 However, command line arguments are read as strings, so I have created a [**Helper object**](src/Helper.scala) with a list parser method.
 The result of the method will be a list of Strings.
+Make sure that the Helper class in on your classpath.

 Here's the list of the problems:
 - P01: Find the last element of a list.